US House speaker wants more info on Ukraine, border measures before approving aid

 Johnson released his letter in response to one from White House budget director Shalanda Young on Monday in which she warned that Washington was running out of time and money to help Ukraine fight its war against Russia.

-Congress has approved more than $110 billion for Ukraine since Russia's February 2022 invasion but it has not approved any funds since Johnson's Republicans took over the House from Biden's fellow Democrats in January.
+Congress has approved more than $110 billion for Ukraine since Russia's February 2022 invasion, but it has not approved any funds since Republicans took control of the House from Biden's fellow Democrats in January.

-Biden administration officials were due to conduct classified briefings on the situation in Ukraine for members of Congress on Tuesday - the House starting in late morning and the Senate in the afternoon.
+Biden administration officials were due to conduct classified briefings on the situation in Ukraine for members of Congress on Tuesday.

 Biden in October asked Congress for nearly $106 billion to fund ambitious plans for Ukraine, Israel and U.S. border security.

-House Republicans declined to take up that request, instead passing a bill that provided security assistance only for Israel with cuts to the budget of the tax-collecting Internal Revenue Service, something strongly opposed by Democrats.
+House Republicans declined to take up that request, instead passing a bill that provided security assistance only for Israel and cut the budget of the tax-collecting Internal Revenue Service, something strongly opposed by Democrats.

 Democrats, who hold a slim majority in the Senate, declined to put that bill up for a vote.